Karen Elliott Reg MBACP (Accred)

 * Learn new ways to cope with stress, anxiety and depression

 * Improve your communication skills

 * Turn negative thinking patterns into positive ones

 * Be better able to trust your own judgement

-My work with children and young people involves encouraging the child/young person to explore issues and feelings that have a negative effect on their daily lives.
+My work with children and young people involves creating an informal, relaxed, safe place to explore issues and feelings that have a negative affect on behaviours.
 This may involve using talking therapies or other creative methods such as art or play.